 When you follow this workout plan, record your progress after each session.
 Your records should include:

-- The exercise
+- The exercise in your multi gym workout

 - The number of reps and sets completed